BioinformaticsCSU/SRCMF/README.md

 ```
 **Step 3**: parameter Settings

-The hyper-parameters are fixed.
+The following parameters are fixed.
 ```
 epsilon = 0.01;
 iter = 10;
 ```
-the parameters: arbitrarily given(The best parameters can be obtained by grid search)
+The following parameters: arbitrarily given(The best parameters can be obtained by grid search)
 ```
 k=20;
 lambda_l=2;